 As Americans live longer, greater attention is being paid to the concerns facing aging adults and caregivers.
 While many issues are the same for all older adults and those who care for them, some unique considerations arise for lesbian, gay, bisexual, and transgender (LGBT) people dealing with aging.

-Historically, many LGBT people formed strong "families of choice" in addition to their families of origin as a way of coping with possible or actual rejection by parents, siblings, and other relatives for being open about their sexual orientation or gender identity.
+As you may already know, many LGBT people form strong “families of choice” in addition to their families of origin as a way of coping with possible or actual rejection by parents, siblings, and other relatives for being open about their sexual orientation or gender identity.
 Even as attitudes have changed and LGBT people have become more visible and accepted, families of choice still provide invaluable networks of emotional and social support.
-Nearly two-thirds of LGBT older adults say they consider their friends to be chosen family.1
+Nearly two-thirds of LGBT older adults say they consider their friends to be chosen family.

-It is also important for LGBT seniors and their caregivers to complete a few simple legal documents establishing the right to make care decisions and to document treatment preferences for hospital and healthcare providers.
-(See the FCA fact sheet, Legal Issues for LGBT Caregivers.)
+It is also important for LGBT seniors and their caregivers to complete basic legal documents establishing the right to make care decisions and to document treatment preferences for hospital and healthcare providers.
+(See the FCA fact sheet Legal Issues for LGBT Caregivers.)

 Another concern that some LGBT caregivers face is scheduling time off with their employer to care for an aging loved one.
 Time off can range from occasional doctor visits to extended unpaid leave to be with someone who is more seriously ill.
 This concern may be further complicated by the degree to which you are “out” at work, and whether your employer has a nondiscrimination policy that affirms LGBT people and offers domestic-partner benefits.